mdschirmer/poisson_disk_sampling/README.md

 Graph-tools relies on a variety of libraries.
 These are the libraries I had to install on Ubuntu 16.04, in order for the configuration to proceed without errors. (no guarantee of completeness; date: 2016-05-02)

-sudo apt install libboost-all-dev pip install scipy sudo apt install libcgal-dev sudo apt install libcairo2-dev pip install matplotlib sudo apt install python-cairo-dev sudo apt install libsparsehash-dev
+sudo apt install libboost-all-dev

+pip install scipy matplotlib

+sudo apt install libcgal-dev libcairo2-dev python-cairo-dev libsparsehash-dev